heysailor/redux-worker-queue/README.md

 Redux powered queue for the storage and deferred processing of objects of multiple named types.

-Coordinates the application of custom asynchronous validation, worker and linker functions.
+Coordinates the application of custom asynchronous preWorker, worker and postWorker functions.

 Suited to complex deferred offline persistence handling.